emircuneyt01/cards/_posts/2021-01-3-another-bitcoin-scam-attempt.markdown

 ![scam]({{site.baseurl}}/images/elonscampng.png)

-We will continue to search about if any people got scammed.
+We will continue to search if any people got scammed by this trick.